CSR Tools

 Challenges posed by the CSRD Omnibus for companies

-• Sustainability strategies still required: Even if the reporting obligation no longer applies to some companies, some investors, customers and other stakeholders still expect clear ESG data.
+• Sustainability strategies still required: Even if the reporting obligation no longer applies to some companies, investors, customers and other stakeholders still expect clear ESG data.

 • Criticism from stakeholders: Some companies could come under pressure to voluntarily disclose sustainability-related data in order to maintain transparency and credibility.